 LEED Certified refers to green architecture, and the SLO CAL wine region boasts two such buildings.
 Look to the Paso Robles region for Shale Oak Winery and Niner Wine Estates for these tasting rooms and landscapes for gold and silver certifications, respectively.
 At Niner Wine Estates, a bank of solar panels provide energy to charge up your electric car while you sip (always remember to drive responsibly).
 There are a whole host of other EV charging spots in SLO CAL Wine Country you can read more here.

 Tolosa solar panels and irrigation.
-Photos: Duane Hill
+Photos: Duane Hall

 Stay A While